Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 - Gradually train teams.

-- Track key indicators (turnaround times, costs, customer satisfaction).
+- Monitor key indicators (lead times, costs, customer satisfaction).

 - Adjust preventive maintenance frequency to balance costs and risks.